Antibacterial (Single agent) (On the skin)

-- If your symptoms do not improve or if they get worse, call your doctor.
+- Call your doctor if your symptoms do not improve or if they get worse.
 Call your doctor if you are using Bactroban® and your skin does not get better in 3 to 5 days.

 - In some cases, the long-term use of topical antibacterial medicines can cause a fungal infection.
 Tell your doctor if you notice new or increased pain, redness, or swelling on the treated skin.

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing